Getting Love, Being LovingBy Dr. Margaret Paul

 May 04, 2009

-Which kind of person are you - a person who tries to get love or a person who want to be loving?
-There is a huge difference between these two regarding whether or not you will have a loving and healthy relationship.
+Are you a person who tries to get love or a person who want to be loving?
+Your choice determines whether or not you will have a loving relationship.

 Take a moment right now to think about your real intention when it comes to love: